convox/docs/docs/reference/app-parameters/ECSExec.md

 # ECSExec

 Routes interactive container access for this application through [ECS Exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) over AWS SSM Session Manager.
 When enabled, `convox exec` and `convox run` open sessions into running containers over SSM instead of the Docker daemon.
-On every deploy this app-level value is reset from the [rack-level ECSExec parameter](/reference/rack-parameters/ECSExec), so the durable per-app control is the `params` block in `convox.yml`.
+On every deploy this app-level value is reset from the [rack-level ECSExec parameter](/reference/rack-parameters/ECSExec), so the durable per-App control is the `params` block in `convox.yml`.

 | Default value  | `No` |
 | Allowed values | `Yes`, `No` |